Qianball

+Qianball is a racket sport similar to tennis or squash.
+It is played with both players on the same side of the net, and the ball is attached to a tether.

+The sport was popularized in Denmark, but it has been claimed that it originated from a Chinese game, possibly called Qianlongball.
+In Denmark the game is organised under KFUM (Danish branch of YMCA sport).

 The game is played on a court a little smaller than a tennis court with both players placed on the same side of the net.
 The player side of the net measures 7.6 * 7.8 m, and the other side of the net should be app.
-10 * 12 m, but there are no exact rules for this.
+10 * 12 m, but there are no exact rules for this.It can be played by two or four players, or by a single person practicing.
+Qianball can be played on any flat hard surface, indoors or outdoors, no matter the weather.